 This lets him know you love and accept him no matter what he’s feeling, that you’re there for him in the hard times too, and that he can come and talk to you (for years) with complete honesty about what’s going on in his life.
-When he’s done with his cry (it can be short or long), he’ll feel better, and likely sleep better.
+When he’s done with his cry–short or long–he’ll feel better, and likely sleep better.

 Why it’s important to know this information

 Many sources offer ways to “calm” and “soothe” a baby, especially in relation to sleep.
 It sounds like exactly what you want, doesn’t it?

 Here’s the tricky part: I find that these sources lack awareness and understanding about deeper needs behind crying.
 They must assume crying needs to be stopped.
 Or maybe that crying is uncomfortable and Baby will feel better if he’s not crying, that he can’t handle his emotions (hint: it’s really us grown ups uncomfortable with deep feelings, not the babies!), or perhaps that crying will be endless unless it is stopped.